Sophia Hadjipanteli: Career

+Unibrow and activism

+Hadjipanteli is particularly noted for her unibrow look, and claims to have been inspired to have a unibrow by her family and culture.
+She has nicknamed her unique eyebrows "Veronica."

 In response to public backlash about her looks, Hadjipanteli founded the #UnibrowMovement to promote unconventional beauty and embrace her heritage.
 She has accumulated more than 380,000 followers on Instagram and received death threats for her remarks and appearance.
 She has been outspoken in her support of "body-positive" female imagery.

 Personal life

 As of 2019, Hadjipanteli was reported to be in a relationship with London-based photographer, Zac Apostolou.